 Other valuable resources on our site are Art Studios Worldwide--rental locations suitable for artists or writers.
 There are castles, monasteries, retreats, and picturesque and economical B&B's--for the most part they have been discovered and used by myself or recommended by trusted colleagues and members of this community.

 We also include an Art Show Calendar and a Workshop Calendar.
 These are inexpensive ways of attracting clients and keeping the art world informed of what you're doing.

 Also, a page called Bob's Best is dedicated to DVDs, online tutorials and digital downloads by artists and educators that I personally recommend.
 People send us material every day and most of it is checked out.
 The ones featured on this page have been studied and determined by us to be the best currently offered.

 Our Premium Listings offer mini Web pages that get very high rankings on search engines.
-We charge $100 per year for this service and we do all the set up and maintenance.
+We charge $200 per year for this service and we do all the set-up and maintenance.
 A Premium Listing on the Painter's Keys site will make thousands of people aware of you and will definitely drive more visitors to your own website, if you have one.
 Sarah Garland is the one who looks after this.
 She's at firstname.lastname@example.org.
 Feel free to drop her a note to find out about it.

 In comparing ourselves with other art websites, we are far ahead of the pack in attracting the repeat attention of search engines.
 This is because there are so many artists' names, constantly new material, and so much non-commercial and valuable content on our site.
-Frequently there are over ten thousand unique visitors per day to The Painter's Keys website.

 In the letters and responses, the only time we put a directive to someone's commercial site is when it's thought to be of direct value to other artists.